joshuacc/ahkpm/README.md

 ## Basic usage

-1. Open the command line and navigate to the directory which will contain your AutoHotKey script.
+1. Open the command line and navigate to the directory which will contain your AutoHotkey script.
 2. Run `ahkpm init` and answer the prompts to create an `ahkpm.json` file
 3. Run `ahkpm install <package>@<version>`
    - The package can be any github repository in the form: `github.com/user/repo`